TEaM • ACTION AREAS • STRUCTURE •ORIGINS

 Josh LaPorte is a veteran advisor on independent media development and press freedom.
 Recently he led projects for Internews and the International Press Institute that supported media development and media literacy initiatives across Central and Eastern Europe.
 He directed media development at the European Journalism Centre (2006 to 2020) with programs across Sub-Saharan Africa and Latin America that used an advocacy-strengthening approach focused on youth media literacy, journalist safety, diversity/accountability reporting and access to independent information.
 A permanent resident of Belgium, he holds United States citizenship.

 DARA ROSEN (USA) is a former chief editor at The Eagle Eye, the newsmagazine of Marjory Stoneman High School in Parkland, Florida, which was the co-recipient of the first, honorary Global Youth & News Media Prize in 2018.
 The other co-recipient was The Guardian US.
 She is now a journalism student at Florida Gulf Coast University in Fort Myers, Florida.
-She is serving on the jury for the 2021 Global Youth & News Media Prizes and creating Perspectives profiles of previous prize laureates.
+She is serving on the jury for the Global Youth & News Media Prizes and creates videos about the organization's activities.
+In Fall 2023 she served as an intern through Florida Gulf Coast University.

 KARLY COX (Hong Kong) spent 15 years at the South China Morning Post immersed in journalism for and by youth with award-winning results.
 Previous to that, she was a commissioning editor for secondary level English language textbooks at Pearson Ltd. She has a degree in law from Durham University (USA) and is now an editor at Tatler Asia.